hoverkraft-tech/ci-github-common/actions/create-or-update-comment/README.md

 <!-- start contents -->
 <!-- end contents -->

-Set permissions to wrtie issues and pull-requests.
+Set permissions to write issues and pull-requests.
 This is required to write the comment on the PR.

 ```yaml
 permissions: